Project

 IO.foreach should only accept string arguments

-Added by djberg96 (Daniel Berger) about 13 years ago.
-Updated almost 10 years ago.
+Added by djberg96 (Daniel Berger) over 14 years ago.
+Updated about 11 years ago.

 Status: